Last Updated on

 Kidney stones can be very painful to bear, especially when you are pregnant.
-While being pregnant does not increase your chances of getting kidney stones, it makes it complicated to diagnose and administer the usual methods of treatment due to risks of harming the foetus.
+While being pregnant does not increase your chances of getting kidney stones, it makes it complicated to diagnose and administer the usual methods of treatment due to the risks of harming the foetus.
 While most kidney stones may pass without the need for any treatment, some of them may cause intense pain.
 In such cases, medical treatment is recommended.
-Kidney stones in the third trimester of pregnancy may also induce labour, hence it is always ideal to seek medical help in case you notice signs of kidney stones.

 Causes of Kidney Stone During Pregnancy

 Although being pregnant does not mean that you are at a higher risk of getting kidney stones, there are certain causes that can connect kidney stones and pregnancy.
 Some of the common causes of kidney stones during pregnancy are: